tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/cloud-foundry-ibm-containers/overview.md

 The IBM Containers plug-in uses the Cloud Foundry IBM Containers command-line utility (cf ic) to work with containers that are running in IBM Bluemix.

 To add the IBM Containers plug-in steps to processes, click **Cloud > Cloud Foundry Containers** in the step palette of the process editor.

 ### Compatibility

-The IBM UrbanCode
-Deploy automation plug-in for IBM Containers works with the Cloud Foundry command-line utility versions 6.14.0 through 6.16.0.
+The IBM UrbanCode Deploy automation plug-in for IBM Containers works with the Cloud Foundry command-line utility versions 6.14.0 through 6.16.0.

 This plug-in requires version 6.1 or later of IBM UrbanCode Deploy.

-This plug-in supports agents running
-Microsoft Windows, Linux, and Mac OS.
+This plug-in supports agents running Microsoft Windows, Linux, and Mac OS.

 ### Installation

 The Cloud Foundry command-line utility must be installed on the agent computer.
 Install the Cloud Foundry command-line utility from the [GitHub repository](https://github.com/cloudfoundry/cli/releases).
-No other special steps are required for installing the plug- in in IBM UrbanCode Deploy.
+No other special steps are required for installing the plug-in in IBM UrbanCode Deploy.
 See [Installing plug-ins in IBM UrbanCode Deploy](https://www.urbancode.com/resource/installing-plug-ins-in-urbancode-products/ "Installing plug-ins in IBM UrbanCode Deploy").

 ### History